s8sg/kafka-connect-zookeeper/README.md

     $ kafka_2.11-0.9.0.0/bin/connect-standalone.sh kafka-connect-zookeeper/connect-standalone.properties  kafka-connect-zookeeper/config/connect-zk-source.properties
     ```

-2. Write stuff to zookeeper node (the connector will read from, as configured in connect-zk-source.properties)
+2. Write stuff to zookeeper node `test-data-source` (the connector will read from, as configured in connect-zk-source.properties)
     You could set the data using `zkcli.sh`.
 The current repo comes with an utility (zk_util.py) to upload data to zk node
     ```
     $ pip install kazoo
-    $ python zk_util.py upload localhost:2181 /test/test-data this_is_a_test_data
+    $ python zk_util.py upload localhost:2181 /test/test-data-source this_is_a_test_data
     ```

 3. Read the data out from the kafka topic named 'test' (that is the that this connector will write to, as configured in connect-zk-source.properties)